dunkeroni/krita-stable-horde/README.md

    - **Max Wait:** The maximum time in minutes you want to wait until image generation is finished.
 When the max time is reached, a timeout happens and the generation request is stopped.

+   - **CLIP Skip:** BROKEN?
+RESULTS FROM HORDE ARE NOT AFFECTED AT THIS TIME.
+Should skip the last few layers of the CLIP language translation model, effectively getting more consistent results with less precision.
+May improve some models that were trained with clip skip 2.

+   - **NSFW:** If you want to send a prompt, which is excplicitly NSFW (Not Safe For Work).
+   - If you flag your request as NSFW, only servers which accept NSFW prompts work on the request.
+If you don't flag the prompt, but it is NSFW, you will receive a black image.
+   - If you didn't flag your request as NSFW and don't prompt NSFW, you will receive in some cases a black image, although it's not NSFW (false positive).
+Just rerun the generation in that case.

+   - **Karras:** Magic.
+Improves generation with fewer steps.

 ## Troubleshooting
 ### Linux
 - Please make sure, you have webp support for Qt5 installed, as this is the image format stablehorde uses.
 Execute the following command to check, if it's already supported: ```python -c "from PyQt5.Qt import *; print([bytes(x).decode('ascii') for x in QImageReader.supportedImageFormats()])"```.
 To install it, use ```sudo pacman -S qt5-imageformats``` (Arch) or ```sudo apt install qt5-image-formats-plugins``` (Debian).

 ## Limitations

-   - **Stability:** Stablehorde is still pretty new and under heavy development.
-So, it's not unlikely, that the servers are not available for some time or unexpected errors occur.

    - **Generation speed:** Stablehorde is a cluster of stable-diffusion servers run by volunteers.
 The generation speed depends on how many servers are in the cluster, which hardware they use and how many others want to generate with stablehorde.
 The upside is, that stablehorde is free to use, the downside that the generation speed is unpredictable.

    - **Privacy:** The privacy stablehorde offers is similar to generating in a public discord channel.
 So, please assume, that neither your prompts nor your generated images are private.

    - **Features:** Currently text2img, img2img and inpainting are supported.
-As soon as stablehorde supports outpainting, this will be available in the plugin too.
+See FeaturePlan.md for a list of planned and available features.

 ## FAQ
 **Why is the generated image smaller than the document?** Stable-diffusion only generates image sizes which are a multiple of 64.
 This means, if your document has a size of 650x512, the generated image will have a size of 640x512.